-- 1st Violation: Electronic device will be brought to the school office by the Teacher or Administrator.
-Students may retrieve it from the office at the end of the school day. - 2nd Violation: Electronic device will be brought to the office.
-Parents will be notified and parents will need to pick up the device from the office.
-There may be further consequences at the Principal's discretion. - 3rd Violation: Electronic devices will be brought to the office.
+1st VIOLATION: Electronic device will be brought to the school office by the Teacher or Administrator.
+Students may retrieve it from the office at the end of the school day.

+2nd VIOLATION: Electronic device will be brought to the office.
+Parents will be notified and parent will need to pick up the device from the office.
+There may be further consequences at the Principal's discretion.

+3rd VIOLATION: Electronic device will be brought to the office.
 Parents will be notified and will need to pick up the device in the office.
-The student may not be allowed to bring the device back to school for the remainder of the year and is subject to further disciplinary action at the discretion of the principal/designee.
+The student will not be allowed to bring the device back to school for the remainder of the year and is subject to further disciplinary action at the discretion of the principal/designee.

 DRESS CODE [EC§35183] The Governing Board believes that appropriate dress and grooming contribute to a productive learning environment.
 The Board expects students to give proper attention to personal cleanliness and to wear clothes that are suitable for the school activities in which they participate.
 Students' clothing must not present a health or safety hazard or a distraction which would interfere with the educational process.
 All students shall abide by the following dress code:

-- Clothing shall cover undergarments and torso at all times and may not have holes or rips above the mid-thigh.
-Garments may not be tight or revealing. - Dresses and skirts shall be at least mid-thigh in length. - Shorts must have a minimum 3" inseam. - Pajamas are allowed only on designated spirit days or special events planned by school administration. - Safe footwear must be worn at all times and allow for participation in PE.
-Flip flops, shoes without a back strap, and skate shoes are not permitted. - Hats may be worn outdoors for sun protection or warmth. - For safety reasons, dangling, sharp, or heavy jewelry or accessories are not permitted. - No clothing, jewelry or personal items that bear statements or pictures that are obscene or profane, advocate illegal, sexual, or violent behavior, alcohol, tobacco, or other drugs, violence, racism, gang-related, or make sexual innuendos will be allowed. - Face painting, hair coloring, or body piercing that cause a disruption or safety concern are not allowed.
+- Clothing shall cover undergarments and torso at all times and may not have holes or rips above the mid-thigh. - Garments may not be tight or revealing. - Dresses and skirts shall be at least mid-thigh in length. - Shorts must have a minimum 3" inseam. - Pajamas are allowed only on designated spirit days or special events planned by school administration. - Safe footwear must be worn at all times and allow for participation in PE.
+Flip flops, sandals without a back strap, and skate shoes are not permitted. - Hats may be worn outdoors for sun protection or warmth. - For safety reasons, dangling, sharp, or heavy jewelry or accessories are not permitted. - No clothing, jewelry or personal items that bear statements or pictures that are obscene or profane, advocate illegal, sexual, or violent behavior, alcohol, tobacco, or other drugs, violence, racism, gang-related, or make sexual innuendos will be allowed. - Face painting, hair coloring, or body piercing that cause a disruption or safety concern are not allowed.
 Hair may not be sprayed with any coloring that would drip when wet.

 Administration will determine whether or not any of the above guidelines are being violated and ultimately a distraction or potential distraction to the learning environment at school.
-Participation in Physical Education is required and students must wear appropriate attire and footwear in order to fully and safely participate.
+Physical education teachers may require students to dress for gym class.

 VANDALISM [PC§594] Graffiti and scratching glass or other material on someone else's property is now considered vandalism and those convicted face fines, imprisonment, and the requirement to clean up the damage or perform community service.
-Parents may be liable to pay fines as high as \$50,000 and be required to participate in the clean-up.
+Parents may be liable to pay fines as high as \$50,000 and be required to participate in the cleanup.